The automorphism groups of Kummer surfaces in characteristic two and their complex analogues: Introduction

 }

 In Table \ref{table0}, $R$ is a root sublattice of an even unimodular lattice $\II_{1,25}$ of signature $(1,25)$ whose orthogonal complement is isomorphic to $\NS(X)$, and $\calC(X)$ is a finite polyhedron in $\NS(X)_\bfR$ which is the restriction of Conway's fundamental domain $\calC$ of the reflection group of $\II_{1,25}$ and is a fundamental domain of $\Aut(X)$ up to finite groups.
 For example, $32 (-2)$ in Table \ref{table0} means that there are 32 faces each of them is defined by a hyperplane perpendicular to a vector with norm $-2$.
+We denote by $E\nsim F$ when two elliptic curves $E$ and $F$ are non-isogenous.
 An elliptic curve $E_\omega$ (resp. $E_{\sqrt{-1}}$) is the one with a primitive third root of unity (a primitive fourth root of unity) as its period.

-On the other hands, in case $p=2$, the situation is entirely different.
-The Kummer quartic surface has four rational double points of type $D_4$ for $J(C)$ being an ordinary case (i.e. $p$-rank 2 case), two rational double points of type $D_8$ for $J(C)$ being $p$-rank 1 and an elliptic singularity for $J(C)$ being a supersingular case (i.e. $p$-rank 0).
+On the other hand, in case $p=2$, the situation is entirely different.
+The Kummer quartic surface has four rational double points of type $D_4$ for $J(C)$ ordinary (i.e. $p$-rank 2 case), two rational double points of type $D_8$ for $J(C)$ of $p$-rank 1 and an elliptic singularity for $J(C)$ supersingular (i.e. $p$-rank 0).